RobMUstc/Take-Home-Challenge/README.md

 Ultimately, balanced class weights were calculated and used as a parameter in the RFC.

-- Ignore variation in question type/module
+Analysis was also done to assess the imbalance in grades across different question types and modules.
+These differences were found to be negligible.

 ### Model Training

 Before fitting the RFC, a validation dataset was split from the training dataset (20% validation, 80% training).
-This would allow us to assess if the model was overfitting the training dataset.
+This allowed an assessment of whether the model overfitting the training dataset.

+Some possible features were extracted, including cosine similarity, Jaccard similarity, POS tags overlap, length difference, keyword overlap, contradiction score (see details and source code in the _feature_extraction_ script).
+Feature correlations with the grade classes were computed to get an initial sense of importance.
+Feature correlations with each other were also computed to flag possible overlap / overfitting.
+It was found that cosine similarity and Jaccard similarity were strongly correlated (no surprise...) and so only one would be chosen as a feature.

-The RFC was fitted using the training dataset.
-Feature importance scores were analysed
+The RFC was fitted with different combinations of these features.
+Feature importance scores were analysed and recursive feature elimination was performed.
+The resulting choice of features to train the Random Forest Classifier was - **Cosine similarity**, **Part of speech (POS) tags overlap**, **Length difference**, **Keyword overlap**.

-- Feature to train on: Cosine similarity, jacard similarity, dice coefficient

-The correlation of these features was assessed against the target feature (grade of the student answer - the label_5way grade in the dataset)

-The model was tested against a validation dataset (a subset of given training dataset, which was not involved in the training of the model).
+The model was tested against a validation dataset.
 A grid search was performed to tune the hyperparameters.
+The default hyperparameters were adopted in the model presented (find source code for the grid search in the _misc work_ script).

+The tuned model was then used against the unseen test dataset.

 ### Key Results